The two ex-SAFC bosses in the frame to replace Nigel Adkins at Charlton Athletic

-The two ex-Sunderland bosses in the frame to replace Nigel Adkins at Charlton Athletic
+Next Charlton Manager: The two ex-Sunderland bosses in the frame to replace Nigel Adkins

 Nigel Adkins was sacked as Charlton Athletic manager last week.